Seaham Sea Glass

 When we put it on our site in the form of jewelry, the amount of collectors sky rocketed and batches of Seaham Sea Glass soon started to appear on Ebay and then later Etsy.

 Seaham has now developed into a Beach Bucket list item or Mecca for sea glass collectors the world over.
-It has a cottage industry of B&B's tours, collectors and jewelry stores.
+It has a cottage industry of B&B's tours, sea glass collectors and jewelry stores.

 Once available in large batches and by the pound, Seaham Sea Glass is now sold by the single piece making it almost impossible for the emerging sea glass artist to acquire enough glass to say, match for earrings.